 - If calcifications are present in the blood vessels as a result of atherosclerosis, they can obstruct the beam of ultrasound

 - The ultrasound beams are often not able to differentiate between blood vessels that become narrow and the ones that are completely closed.
-The presence of a small opening with a weak blood flow can give undetectable signals
+The presence of a small opening with weak blood flow can give undetectable signals

 Can You Use Doppler at Your Home?

 Portable Doppler scan machines are available, and you can hire or buy one of these to listen to your baby’s heartbeat.
 This is also known as a pocket foetal Doppler.
-However, doctors recommend that mothers do not to use one at home.
+However, doctors recommend that mothers do not use one at home.

 The results offered by these handheld Dopplers are hard to analyse.
 You may end up listening to the sound of blood flowing through your artery or the placenta and mistake it for your child’s heartbeat.